tcolgate/tcolgate.github.io/content/blog/newest.md

 * Downsample the data to a convenient number of samples.
 Typically 6 to 8 are enough.
-* Normalize this downsampled data (usually [z-Normalization](http://jmotif.github.io/sax-vsm_site/morea/algorithm/znorm.html).
+* Normalize this downsampled data (usually [z-Normalization](http://jmotif.github.io/sax-vsm_site/morea/algorithm/znorm.html)).
 * Quantize the resulting data into a set of ranges (typically 8).
 * Assign a letter to each quantized value.

 The resulting string encodes the shape of the time series data.
-Any two time series with the same final string encoding will have a similar basic shape.
+Any two time series with the same final string encoding will have a similar shape.
 The SAX and [ISAX2](http://www.cs.ucr.edu/~eamonn/iSAX_2.0.pdf) papers give some example values for the quantization bands they found effective.